Day/Time: Mondays 6:00-7:30 pm

-The ability to set boundaries and assert yourself to meet your needs is an essential skill set for any individual to learn, but it is especially important for individuals with emotion regulation difficulties and substance use issues.
+The ability to set boundaries and assert yourself to meet your needs is an essential skill set for any individual to learn, but it is especially important for individuals with emotion regulation difficulties and addiction issues.
 In this module, individuals learn skills to be able to:

-- repair healthy relationships that have been damaged by their substance abuse
+- repair healthy relationships that have been damaged by their addiction

 - recognize how to “build new bridges” in their lives